Section Two: Student Rights and Responsibilities

 Types of Probation:

-Conduct Probation: This sanction is imposed for not less than one academic term nor more than three academic terms.
-The hearing body determines the beginning and ending dates.
+Conduct Probation: The hearing body determines the beginning and ending dates.
 Students on conduct probation may incur additional sanctions for any subsequent violation of University policies and/or rules, whether or not this violation is related to the original violation for which conduct probation was imposed.

 Probation Restrictions: Students on probation may be subject to the following restrictions: